Avaiga/taipy-doc/docs/knowledge_base/demos/production-planning.md

 # Significance of Production Planning in Manufacturing

-In the realm of manufacturing, production planning is the backbone of operational success.
-It ensures that the right products are produced in the right quantities at the right time while keeping costs in check.
+In manufacturing, production planning is crucial for operational success.
+It makes sure that the correct products are made in the right amounts and on schedule, all while managing costs effectively.
 Effective production planning leads to several key benefits:

 1. Optimal Resource Utilization:
     It helps allocate resources efficiently, preventing overproduction and shortages.